On the intersection of local Arthur packets for classical groups and applications: Local Arthur packets containing tempered representations

-In this subsection, we classify all extended multi-segments that give tempered representations.
-Our method is to use Theorem \ref{thm exhaustion of symbol} on a tempered extended multi-segment $\EE_{temp}.$ By construction, $(\EE_{temp})_{can}$ is non-negative.
-However, since we have already handled the non-negative case, we know $(\EE_{temp})_{can}$ is of chain shape.
-This will allow us to compute $\Psi(\EE_{temp}).$
+In this section, we classify all local Arthur packets containing tempered representations (see Definition \ref{def chain shape} below).
+More precisely, we classify all extended multi-segments that give tempered representations (see Theorem \ref{thm tempered general}).
+The idea is to apply Theorem \ref{thm exhaustion of symbol} to a tempered extended multi-segment $\EE_{temp}.$ By construction, $(\EE_{temp})_{can}$ is non-negative.
+However, since we have already treated the non-negative case, we know that $(\EE_{temp})_{can}$ is of chain shape.
+This allows us to compute $\Psi(\EE_{temp}).$